 1. Not Extending the Slide Far Enough

 Many students play notes slightly sharp because they don’t extend the slide fully to the correct position.
+Remember that your wrist is the extender for the arm for 6th and 7th positions.

 2. Overshooting the Position